o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 Awesome, you added custom directional lighting and IBL!

 ## Download the AtomTutorial Gem sample
 Now that you've completed this tutorial, you can compare your results to our working version of six-point lighting in the **AtomTutorials** Gem in the [o3de/sample-code-gems repository](https://github.com/o3de/sample-code-gems).
-You can either download and place the [final working six point lighting files]() in your project, or you can [download the Gem and add it to the engine]() if you haven't already in the [vertex deformation tutorial]().
+You can either download the final six point lighting files from the repository in [atom_gems/AtomTutorials/Assets/SixPointLighting/](https://github.com/o3de/sample-code-gems/tree/main/atom_gems/AtomTutorials/Assets/SixPointLighting) and place them in your project, or you can download the Gem and add it to the engine (see [Adding and Removing Gems in a Project](/docs/user-guide/project-config/add-remove-gems/)).

 Congratulations, you are now done with this tutorial!